douglasteeple/DIGITS_Traffic_Signs/README.md

 ## Data Acquisition

 The P1 dataset was provided by Udacity and no processing was required.
 THe training and validation datasets were created as 256x256 color images.
+Both grayscale and color images were tested, with the same model.

 ## Results

-The **evaluate** results are:
+The **evaluate** results for color images are:

 <img height="480" src="P1/GoogLeNet/P1ColorEvaluate.png"/>